Alishan Itinerary – 2 to 3 Days in Alishan, Taiwan Guide

 Book on Agoda.com | Booking.com | Expedia.com | Hotels.com

-You might like – Our guide to Taiwan’s best night markets >
+You might like – things to do in Fenqihu >

 Located a little inside the park near to Chaoping Station, this is the best Alishan hotel to base yourself in, if you want to be close to and walk the nearby Tashan Trail and Giant Tree Cluster Trail – the beautiful Alishan Shouzhen Temple is also a short stroll away.